* Yen gains sharply, but rebound may be short-lived

 * Draghi's comments continue to weigh on euro

-LONDON, Feb 8 The yen rose sharply on Friday after Japan's finance minister said the currency's recent drop had been overdone and doubts crept in about whether the Bank of Japan will get a governor who will ease policy aggressively.
+NEW YORK, Feb 8 The yen jumped on Friday after Japan's finance minister said the currency's recent drop had gone too far, too fast and doubts crept in about whether the next governor of the Bank of Japan will ease policy aggressively.

-The yen, which fell to a 34-month low against the euro and a 33-month low against the dollar on Wednesday, got a boost from Finance Minister Taro Aso's comments that the yen's slide from 78 to 90 per dollar was steeper than intended.
+The yen, which fell to its low against the euro since April 2010 and its lowest against the dollar since May 2010 on Wednesday, got a boost from Finance Minister Taro Aso's comments that the yen's slide from 78 to 90 per dollar was steeper than intended.

 It was also helped by a Reuters report that Japanese Prime Minister Shinzo Abe faces opposition from within his own cabinet and financial bureaucrats to appoint a new BoJ governor who will pursue aggressive easing policies.